Salt Lake City Kidnapping Defense Lawyer

 Child kidnapping is prosecuted under Utah Code § 76-5-301.1.
 By Utah’s definition, a child is any person aged 13 or younger.
 It is child kidnapping to “seize, confine, detain, or transport” a child if the act is performed (1) intentionally, (2) illegally, and (3) without the parent’s consent.

-What is the Prison Sentence for Kidnapping in Utah?
-Is it a Felony Crime?
+What is the Prison Sentence for a Kidnapping Conviction in Salt Lake City?

 Every Utah crime is classified as a misdemeanor or a felony.
 Though both are serious, felonies are crimes of a greater degree, which means convicted defendants will be subject to much tougher penalties than the penalties for a misdemeanor.
 While misdemeanor jail sentences are capped at one year, felony sentences can last for decades.